WictorKihlbaum/1DV450_wk222as/README.md

 * The published applicationfiles are pushed from [another](https://github.com/WictorKihlbaum/RoR-RegisterApp) repository.
 However, it's the exact same files as in this repository.

 <p>
-The application database has been seeded with 26 different users.
-One of which is an Admin.
+The application database has been seeded with 26 different users and 10 registered applications for each user.
+One of these users is an Admin.
 To be able to login as admin please use this credentials:
 </p>
 * **Email**: admin@user.com
 * **Password**: "Password" (without quotations)